 - All important operating system updates downloaded and installed (updates marked as optional are not required)

 - An approved antivirus program installed and updated:

 - For PCs with Windows 7, you will need Microsoft Security Essentials (available as a free download)

 - For PCs with Windows 8, Windows Defender must be turned on (it is built into your operating system)

-- For Macs, you will need Sophos Antivirus for Mac or ClamXav (still accepted during the Fall 2015 Semester) (both are available as free downloads)
+- For Macs, you will need Sophos Antivirus for Mac (available as a free download)

 Any time your computer does not meet these two requirements, your computer will be isolated in a remediation network.
 This acts as a quarantine that allows you to update your system or download updates/install an approved antivirus program, but does not give full network access.
 Once you have completed any necessary updates, your full access will be restored.